Volunteer Program Assessment (VPA, pronounced vee-pah):

 For more information regarding VPA please visit its website.

-The Shawn Long Organizational Science Summer Institute (OSSI):
+Dr. Shawn Long Organizational Science Institute (formerly OSSI):

-- The Shawn Long Organizational Science Summer Institute (OSSI) was recently featured in a news release by the University.
+- The Dr. Shawn Long Organizational Science Institute was recently featured in a news release by the University.

-- The Shawn Long Organizational Science Summer Institute is designed to provide underrepresented undergraduate students with a unique educational opportunity with the following goals:
+- The Dr. Shawn Long Organizational Science Institute is designed to provide underrepresented undergraduate students with a unique educational opportunity with the following goals:

 - Foster undergraduate interest and ability in research, scholarship, application and graduate study